U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 The Muleshoe Ranch Cooperative Management Area (CMA)

 The Muleshoe Ranch Headquarters is owned and managed by The Nature Conservancy.
-This area includes the camping arena, nature trail, visitor center, and overnight casitas.
+This area includes the, nature trail, visitor center, and overnight casitas.

-All visitors should register at the information and registration board.
+All visitors should register at the kiosk area located outside the main gate.

 The CMA is a mosaic of public and private land cooperatively managed by The Nature Conservancy, the Bureau of Land Management and the U.S. Forest Service.
 All regulations and guidelines pertaining to public lands, including wilderness areas, apply to BLM and Forest Service lands within the CMA.

 Access to the CMA by vehicle, horseback, or hiking is provided via Jackson Cabin Road.
 However, this road is limited to 4-wheel drive vehicles only, since it is very rough, not well maintained and subject to regular washouts.
 Drivers assume this risk.
 Day hikers wishing to drive to Bass Canyon via Jackson Cabin Road are asked to park in the designated area found in the canyon.

 Backcountry facilities in the CMA are available for overnight use.
 Pride Ranch, owned and managed by The Nature conservancy, is located approximately 6 miles from the Headquarters area via Jackson Cabin Road.
 Availability is on a first come basis.
 Other backcountry destinations include Jackson Cabin (approx. 14 miles) and Hooker Cabin (approx. 20 miles).
 For additional information, please contact The Muleshoe Ranch at (520) 212-4295 or email email@example.com